kharaei/mysite/README.md

-# Practical Project with .Net 7
+# Practical WebApi Project with .Net7
 hi, my name is reza. i'm dot net developer. this project is for practice and I'll implement here what I learned. this project is implemented using **Clean Architecture**.